Skip to main content

 is a linear equation as \(y\) and its derivatives only appear linearly.

 All the equations and systems above as examples are linear.
-It may not be immediately obvious for Maxwell’s equations unless you write out the divergence and curl in terms of partial derivatives.
+Linearity may not be immediately obvious for Maxwell’s equations unless you write out the divergence and curl in terms of partial derivatives.
+If an equation is not linear, we say it is nonlinear.
 Let us see some nonlinear equations.
 For example Burger’s equation,

 is a nonlinear second order partial differential equation.
 It is nonlinear because \(y\) and \(\frac{\partial y}{\partial x}\) are multiplied together.
 The equation